ostracod/tractor/languageDocumentation/syntax.md

 * The constraint type of character literals is `uInt8T`.
 * The constraint type of string literals is `strT`.

-To create types which refer to specific values, use the `literalT` function.
-See the section on built-in functions for more details.
+To create types which refer to specific values, use the `literalT` special.
+See the section on specials for more details.

 Identifiers and keywords may contain the following characters: